-Each room on the first floor is dedicated to a coffeehouse literati.
-Amongst these rooms you will find their personal biographies, quotes from their works and copies of publishings.
+Each room on the first floor is dedicated to one of these personalities.
+You will find their personal biographies, quotes from their works and copies of publishings.

 Rooms are dedicated to: Egon Friedell, Hermann Bahr, Peter Altenberg, Friedrich Torberg, Joseph Roth, Karl Kraus, Hugo von Hoffmannsthal, Stefan Zweig and Anton Kuh.

-In the library of the Papgeno lounge you will find some of the works from our highlighted authors.
+In the library of the Papageno Lounge you will find some of the works by these authors.

 2nd Floor: Secession

-The motto: "To every age its art.
-To art its freedom” by Ludwig Hevesi adorns the facade of our visual arts neighbour to the left of us, the Secession.
-With its decorative cupola resembling a golden laurel tree this impressive bronze dome, often referred to by the locals as the cabbage head, pays homage to the Karlskirche and is a symbol for the free spirit Viennese artists.
-Financed by the members of the artist association called the Secession and curated by the Viennese Jugenstil this movement represented a protest of the younger generation opposing the traditional art of their forebears, a separation from the past towards the future.
+Ludwig Hevesi's motto "To every age its art.
+To art its freedom” adorns the facade of our close neighbour, the Secession.
+With its decorative cupola made up from golden laurel leaves, often referred to by the locals as the "cabbage head", it pays homage and is a symbol for the free spirit of Viennese artists.
+The members of this artist association called themselves the Secession.
+Founding the Viennese Jugendstil, this movement represented a protest of the younger generation opposing the traditional art of their teachers, a separation from the past towards the future.

-The Secession’s 14th exhibition in 1902 was led under the direction of Josef Hoffmann and was one of its most famous.The Beethoven Frieze created by Gustav Klimt sought to immortalise Beethoven’s ninth and its interpretation by Richard Wagner.
-It is a permanent exhibition at the Secession and can be seen in a room created especially for it.
+The Secession’s 14th exhibition in 1902 under the direction of Josef Hoffmann was one of its most famous.The Beethoven Frieze created by Gustav Klimt sought to immortalise Beethoven’s Ninth, and its interpretation by Richard Wagner.
+It is on permanent exhibition at the Secession, and can be seen in a room created especially for this masterpiece.

 The artist association has always been autonomous and actively decides on the acceptance of new members and the content of the exhibitions.
-The predominant principle is: the spirit of innovation.
-The hotel Beethoven is a proud patron of the Secession.
+The predominant principle is the spirit of innovation.
+Hotel Beethoven is a proud patron of the Secession.

-Rooms are dedicated to: Joseph Maria Olbrich, architect of the Secession; founder of the Secession; Gustav Klimt and the Beethoven Frieze; Koloman Moser; Beethoven exhibition 1902 and Oliver Laric 2016, Friedrich Kiesler; Egon Schiele; Francis Alÿs; Marc Camille Chaimowicz.
+Rooms are dedicated to Joseph Maria Olbrich, architect of the Secession; the founding of the Secession; Gustav Klimt and the Beethoven Frieze; Koloman Moser; Beethoven exhibition 1902 and Oliver Laric 2016, artist Friedrich Kiesler; Egon Schiele; architect Francis Alÿs; artist Marc Camille Chaimowicz.

-3rd Floor: Ludwig Van Beethoven, his time and my cultural imprint
+3rd Floor: Ludwig van Beethoven and his time

-The Viennese bourgeois of the Vormärz period were not allowed to have any political influence and thus found themselves focusing their time and energy on their private sector and cultural affairs whereby developing traditions which are still relevant and practised today.
-The importance of art and culture is reflected through the foundations of many institutions such as: Musikverein, the Society of Friends of Music, The Vienna Philharmonic and the Establishment of the Salon Culture.
+Viennese citizens of the Vormärz period did not to have a lot of political influence.
+Instead they focussed their time and energy on their private lives and cultural affairs, thereby developing traditions still relevant and practised today.
+The importance of art and culture is reflected in the founding of many institutions such as Musikverein, The Vienna Philharmonics and the establishment of a "Salon" culture.

-Rooms on this floor are dedicated to: the Biedermeier painter, Ferdinand Georg Waldmüller, the Vienna salon, the Vienna house music, architecture and furniture, Josef Hayden, Franz Liszt, the Viennese waltz, the Strauss dynasty and naturally Ludwig van Beethoven.
+Rooms on this floor are dedicated to the Biedermeier painter, Ferdinand Georg Waldmüller; the Vienna Salon; Viennese "Hausmusik"; architecture and furniture of Beethoven's time; Josef Haydn; Franz Liszt; the Viennese Waltz; the Strauss dynasty and last but not least, Ludwig van Beethoven.

 4th Floor: Theater an der Wien

-The Beethoven lies adjacent to the Vienna River in the 6th district which was in historic times considered the Waschermädl-Viertel (laundry-girl district).
-When Emperor Franz Josef decided to remove the wall around the first district, he commissioned many impressive buildings to be built in its place thus creating the Ringstrasse.
-This urban renewal brought about monumental historically inspired neo-Gothic and neo-Barogue structures.
-Built amongst the Opera House, Burg Theater, and Parliment were noble villas and palais from high society.
+The Beethoven hotel stands close to the river Wien.
+This district in former times was called the laundry girl district.
+When Emperor Franz Josef decided to remove the wall around the first district, he commissioned many impressive buildings to be built in its place, thus creating the Ringstrasse.
+This urban renewal brought about monumental historically inspired structures like the Opera House, Burgtheater, and Parlament.
+Side to side with them high society built their villas and palais.

-To the west, the river cut across the city and as it was not yet regulated in the 19th century, laundry girls congregated alongside the river and were notoriously known to have free time to engage in flirtatious escapades.
+The river Wien cut across the city and was not yet regulated in the 19th century.
+Laundry girls congregated alongside the river and were notoriously known to engage in flirtatious escapades.

-The seriousness and easiness of love is part of Vienna’s charm.
-Sensuality, free spirit, as well as flirting with the dark side all find a place on our 5th floor.
+Both the seriousness and the easiness of love are parts of Vienna’s charm.
+Sensuality, free spirits, as well as flirting with the dark side, all these are represented on our 5th floor.

-6th Floor: Strong woman of the Fin de Siecle
+6th Floor: Strong women of the Fin de Siècle